leanhqn208-svg/E-commerce-Website-Analysis-User-Behavior/README.md

 The analysis focuses on traffic quality (bounce and conversion rates by source), revenue attribution across devices .

 ---
-## 📂 Dataset Description & Data Structure
+## 📂 Dataset Description & Data Dictionary

 ### 📌 Data Source
 The e-commerce dataset is stored in a public Google BigQuery dataset (`bigquery-public-data.google_analytics_sample`).